iahmadhabibx/javascript360/README.md

 Creating threads in NodeJS/Javascript to concurrently run computations in the background.
 # Day - 42:
 Creating an alias for your deconstructed key.

+# Day - 43:
+A custom sort by function which accepts a 2nd parameter which defines by what key you want to sort.

+# Day - 44:
+A simple implementation of a debounce function, which is used to throttle repeated function calls, ensuring that the function is only executed after a specified delay once the calls have stopped coming in.